 Rental companies MAY also accept an international driver’s license that has been translated into English.
-For a list of authorized translators click here.
+Here is a list of authorized translators.

 Some rental companies can also offer a translation service at the time of picking up your vehicle.
 This does cost around $70 NZD and needs to be organized in advance.

-Hiring a campervan in New Zealand can mean complicated and expensive insurance packages or a huge excess.
-There are many options offered by campervan companies, however, by far the best way is through a third party insurer.
+Hiring a campervan in New Zealand can mean complicated and expensive insurance packages or a huge excess (deductible.)
+There are many options offered by campervan companies with the best being a comprehensive cover.

 This works out much cheaper than the cost of reducing the excess.
 For example, to reduce an excess from $8000 to $0 for a 4 birth motorhome last year cost my mum $2000 extra!

 Another option is to get travel insurance that includes rental car insurance.
 These can work out cheaper than taking out two policies.
 A great company for travelers is World Nomads travel insurance. get a policy that covers around a $7,000 excess to be sure you’re covered!